 Her parents cultivated this insufferable attitude by giving her all she ever wanted and catering to her frequent outbursts of teenage angst.
 Convinced their progeny could do no wrong, they were clueless to having unleashed a monster into the world.

 Her friends either idolized her or equaled her repugnance.
-Those denied entry to her loathsome clique feared for their lives.
-Notorious for flaunting her superiority, she’d cast an evil sneer, menacing glare, or flip of the hip as she turned her back on the outsiders she detested.
+Those denied entry to her loathsome coterie feared for their lives.
+Notorious for flaunting her superiority, she would cast an evil sneer, menacing glare, or flip of the hip as she turned her back on the unworthy outsiders.

-When a shy naïve country girl transferred in from a rural school, she quickly diverted her attention.
-She thought the timid and credulous were begging for abuse, and she began a full-scale assault against Becca.
+She abhorred innocence even more and quickly diverted her attention when a shy naïve country girl transferred in from a rural school.
+Chris thought the timid and credulous were begging for abuse.
+With Halloween fast approaching, she began a full-scale assault against Becca.

-She abhorred the communal nature of holidays.
-Demonstrations of affection and homage piqued her wrath.
+The communal nature of holidays with their demonstrations of affection and homage piqued her wrath; unless, of course, the idolatry was bestowed upon her by her minions.
 Halloween, however, was the one and only exception.
-It enabled her to fly under the radar, masking all manner of malicious deeds.
-She intended this Halloween would hallmark the pinnacle of her wickedness.
+Its motif of disguises allowed her to fly under the radar and mask all manner of malicious deeds.
+She intended this Halloween to hallmark the pinnacle of her wickedness.

-She despised award ceremonies and devised a heinous plan to devastate it.
+Chris despised award ceremonies and devised a heinous plan to ruin it.
 She ordered her boyfriend Billy and BFF Sue to nominate Becca.
-The venomous duo smacked their lips in delight at the prospect of humiliating someone, especially on Halloween; especially if that someone was their worshiped leader’s number one target.
+The vicious duo smacked their lips in delight at the prospect of humiliating someone, especially on Halloween, and especially if that someone was their worshiped leader’s number one target.

-She then commanded her doting coterie to vote for the unsuspecting victim, knowing Becca would be mortified by the mere thought of having to give a speech.
-Confident her following would obey and Becca would win by a landslide, she wove the threads of her vicious scheme into a nefarious web.
+Chris then commanded her doting coterie to vote for the unsuspecting victim, knowing Becca would be mortified by the mere thought of having to give a speech.
+Confident her following would obey and Becca would win by a landslide, Chris wove the threads of her spiteful scheme into a nefarious web.

-On the eve of nominations, she taped her and Billy’s orgasmic utterances, ensuring they were as offensive as possible.
-She gave him the tape the following morning and instructed he connect it to the school’s PA system.
-He was not to listen to it but was to make sure it played when Becca began her speech.
-He also was to set up the movie screen.
-Conditioned to blindly obeying orders from his punitive but savory dominatrix, he took the tape without asking a question.
-She then gave him a peck on the cheek, ushered him to the door, and said not to bother picking her up for the ceremony; she had something she must do beforehand and would meet him there.
-He left without uttering a word.
+On the eve of nominations, she secretly taped her and Billy’s orgasmic outbursts, ensuring they were as offensive as possible.
+The following morning, she gave him the tape with explicit instructions: don’t listen to it; connect it to the school’s PA system; turn it on when Becca begins her speech.
+Then, not wanting to reveal the heart of her plan, she feigned an off-the-cuff command to set up the movie screen as well.
+Conditioned to blindly obey orders from his punitive but savory dominatrix, Billy took the tape without question.
+Chris gave him a peck on the cheek, ushered him to the door, and said not to pick her up for the ceremony; she had something she must do and would meet him there.
+He left with a smile on his face and without uttering a word.

-As soon as his car pulled away, she jumped into hers and floored it to Tommy’s house, taking care with the precious cargo on her lap.
+As soon as his car pulled away, Chris jumped into hers and floored it to Tommy’s house, taking care with the precious cargo on her lap.
 Not only was Billy unaware of the contents of the tape, but he also had no idea she’d videoed their amorous tryst.
-Tommy was the quintessential techie, and she intended he overlay her and Billy’s faces with that of Becca’s and a nerdy male classmate whom she loathed.
+Tommy was the quintessential techie, and Chris intended he overlay her and Billy’s faces with that of Becca and a nerdy male classmate whom she loathed.

 The realization exploded into consciousness and would have paralyzed had she still been mortal.
 She was the idiot driver!